elephanteatbanana/vticket/README.md

 * Sign-up, sign-in and reset password
 * Display many events(concerts, sporting events, art events and local events)
 * Book events with an easy booking mechanism

+    -v2.0
+* Administration mode added
+* The adminstrator can add and delete data to/from the database

 ## Getting Started